-- 101F.1 REQUIRED VEGETATIVE BUFFER.
-There will be no cutting of vegetation within a strip of land extending fifty (50) feet in horizontal distance inland from the coastal jurisdiction line, as defined in the Connecticut General Statutes, of the Connecticut River or any of its tributaries or associated wetlands, except as provided in this section. - (1) There will be no clear cut openings, and a well distributed stand of trees and other vegetation, including existing ground cover, will be maintained.
+- 101F.1 REQUIRED RIPARIAN VEGETATIVE BUFFER.
+There will be no cutting of vegetation within a strip of land extending fifty (50) feet in horizontal distance inland from the Coastal Jurisdiction Line (CJL), as defined in the Connecticut General Statutes, of the Connecticut River or any of its tributaries or associated wetlands, except as provided in this section. - (1) There will be no clear cut openings, and a well distributed stand of trees and other vegetation, including existing ground cover, will be maintained.
 Existing vegetation less than three (3) feet in height and other ground cover will not be removed except to provide for a footpath or other permitted uses.
 Pruning of tree branches on the bottom third of trees is permitted.
 Fields which have reverted primarily to shrubs, trees or other woody vegetation will be regulated under provisions of this section.
-Cleared openings legally in existence on the effective date of these regulations may be maintained by may not be enlarged.

-- (2) There will be no timber harvesting within the buffer area except to remove safety hazards.
+Cleared openings legally in existence on the effective date of these regulations may be maintained by may not be enlarged. - (2) There will be no timber harvesting within the buffer area except to remove safety hazards.
 When removal of storm-damaged, diseased, unsafe, or dead trees results in the creation of cleared openings, these openings are to be replanted with native tree species unless existing new tree growth is present.
-Prior to cutting of diseased or damaged trees, a determination about the conditions of such trees will be made to the town's zoning enforcement officer by a public or consulting forester. - (3) In no event will an opening be cleared for development, including but not limited to surface regarding, storm water drainage structures, construction of retention walls, construction of principal or accessory structures, driveway construction, sewage disposal areas, and lawns and gardens. - (4) A footpath not to exceed five (5) feet in width is permitted provided said footpath and associated clearing is not oriented in a direct downslope manner, a practice which may promote unwanted transport of eroded materials into the river. - (5) Stairs or similar structures may be allowed with a permit from the town's zoning enforcement officer to provide shoreline access in areas of steep slopes or unstable soils, provided that the structure is limited to a maximum of five (5) feet in width and does not extend below or over the coastal jurisdiction line of the Connecticut River or its tributaries or the upland edge of a wetlands, and the applicant demonstrates that no reasonable access alternative exists on the property. - (6) A vegetated buffer will not be required for areas within the Conservation Zone which have been designated as "developed" by agreement between the local authority or its agent and the Gateway Commission or its agent.
-In such developed areas, property owners are encouraged, where feasible, to maintain a vegetated area of trees and shrubs immediately adjacent to the water to avoid erosion and enhance the scenic quality of the River scene.
+Prior to cutting of diseased or damaged trees, a determination about the conditions of such trees will be made to the town's zoning enforcement officer by a public or consulting forester. - (3) In no event will an opening be cleared for development, including but not limited to surface regarding, storm water drainage structures, construction of retention walls,

+- construction of principal or accessory structures, driveway construction, sewage disposal areas, and lawns and gardens. - (4) A footpath not to exceed five (5) feet in width is permitted provided said footpath and associated clearing is not oriented in a direct downslope manner, a practice which may promote unwanted transport of eroded materials into the Connecticut River. - (5) Stairs or similar structures may be allowed with a permit from the town's zoning enforcement officer to provide shoreline access in areas of steep slopes or unstable soils, provided that the structure is limited to a maximum of five (5) feet in width and does not extend below or over the Coastal Jurisdiction Line (CJL) of the Connecticut River or the upland edge of a wetlands, and the applicant demonstrates that no reasonable access alternative exists on the property. - (6) A Riparian Vegetation Buffer will not be required for areas within the Conservation Zone which have been designated as Developed Areas in accordance with the "Definitions" section of these regulations.
+In such Developed Areas, property owners are encouraged, where feasible, to maintain a vegetated area of trees and shrubs immediately adjacent to the water to avoid erosion and enhance the scenic quality of the Connecticut River scene.

-(Note: The Gateway Commission urges each town to identify "developed areas" for exclusion from this requirement and submit such areas to the Gateway Commission for approval.
+(Note: The Gateway Commission urges each town to identify Developed Areas for exclusion from this requirement and submit such areas to the Gateway Commission for approval.
 If towns wish the Gateway Commission to make recommendations as to the location of these areas, please request assistance.)